criticalcsed/criticalcsed/index.md

 * Writing a free, web accessible book, which will be posted here, presenting justice-framings of CS foundations and methods for teaching those foundations.
 * A new 5th quarter add-on endorsement in the UW College of Education's Secondary Teacher Education Program, graduating up to 20 new secondary CS teachers a year to serve Washington state schools.
-* A series of studies about the tensions and opportunties in preparing justice-focused CS educators.
+* A series of studies about the tensions and opportunities in preparing justice-focused CS educators.
 * Fostering a community of justice-focused CS educators across Washington state, to support professional learning, networking.

 Throughout these activities, our goal is to broaden participation in CS by diversifying CS teachers, and preparing them to teach in CS culturally-responsive, critically conscious ways.